In Depth Baby Product Reviews Led by a Pediatrician

 Onboard Manual Storage Yes Yes Yes Yes Yes

-Warranty 1 + 2 year limited 1 year limited 1 year limited 1 year limited 90 day limited
+Warranty 1 + 2 year limited 1 year limited 1 year limited 1 year 90 day limited

 Our Analysis and Test Results